-Over the years I’ve seen increasing growth and interest in people wanting to train their own dogs to help them.
+There has been growth and interest in people wanting to train their own dogs to help them as service dogs.
 I’ve also seen a number of misunderstandings and misconceptions.
 So here are a few myths and facts based on the questions we receive:

 Myth: A person with a disability cannot train a dog.

 Fact: People with disabilities vary greatly in what their limitations are.
 Additionally dog training is much more of a “thinking” activity than a physical one.
 Certainly there are some things that can be extra difficult or impossible for a person with a disability.
 However, there are many different training tools and strategies that can make the training process less physically demanding.
 Working around a limitation may require a bit more creativity, but other factors such as the person’s relationship with their dog, how much time the person practices, and how skillful the person is in communicating with their dog has a much more significant impact on dog training outcomes than the owner’s physical abilities.

 Myth: With the right training, any dog can become a service dog.

 Fact: Very few dogs are suited to work as service dogs in places pets are not permitted.
 Service dogs are special because a lot has to come together: the right temperament, great health, great training and in the case of the person training the dog themselves – the owner needs to be willing to put a lot of time, energy and practice into the training process.